 Hawking temperature $T$ and Bekenstein-Hawking entropy $S$ are two very important quantities in black hole thermodynamics.
 In general, the standard Holmholtz free energy $F$ can be expressed as $F = M -TS$ \cite{PRD15-2752,PRD33-2092,PRD105-084030,PRD106-106015}.
-Inspired by this, we introduce the generalized off-shell Helmholtz free energy, which can be expressed in the following form \cite{PRL129-191101}: \be \mathcal{F} = M -\frac{S}{\tau} \, , \ee where the extra variable $\tau$ can be interpreted as the inverse temperature of the cavity surrounding the black hole.
-The generalized Helmholtz free energy only exhibits on-shell characteristics and returns to the standard Helmholtz free energy of the black hole when $\tau = T^{-1}$.
-Now, using Duan's $\phi$-mapping theory \cite{SS9-1072,NPB514-705,PRD61-045004}, one can construct a two-dimensional vector field $\phi = (\phi^r, \phi^\Theta)$ from the generalized Helmholtz free energy $\mathcal{F}$, where \bea \phi = \Big(\frac{\p \mathcal{F}}{\p r_h}\, , ~ -\cot\Theta\csc\Theta\Big) \, , \eea in which $r_h$ is the radius of the black hole's event horizon, and $\Theta$ is an additional factor, with $\Theta \in [0,+\infty]$.
+Inspired by this, we introduce the generalized off-shell Helmholtz free energy, which can be expressed in the following form \cite{PRL129-191101}: \be \mathcal{F} = M -\frac{S}{\tau} \, , \ee where the extra variable $\tau$ can be interpreted as the inverse temperature of the cavity surrounding the black hole. \footnote{In a recent preprint \cite{2504.00503}, the authors discovered two special cases of the generalized Helmholtz free energy, corresponding to the generalized Helmholtz free energy in bumblebee gravity \cite{PRD39-683} and three-dimensional new massive gravity \cite{PRL102-201301,RMP84-671}.
+Therefore, when addressing the thermodynamic topology classification of black holes in these two theories, the form of the generalized free energy may require modification.} The generalized Helmholtz free energy only exhibits on-shell characteristics and returns to the standard Helmholtz free energy of the black hole when $\tau = T^{-1}$.
+According to Ref. \cite{PRL129-191101}, one can construct a two-dimensional vector field $\phi = (\phi^r, \phi^\Theta)$ from the generalized Helmholtz free energy $\mathcal{F}$, where \bea \phi = \Big(\frac{\p \mathcal{F}}{\p r_h}\, , ~ -\cot\Theta\csc\Theta\Big) \, , \eea in which $r_h$ is the radius of the black hole's event horizon, and $\Theta$ is an additional factor, with $\Theta \in [0,+\infty]$.